styler00dollar/CenDetect/README.md

 # Creating an .exe with pyinstaller
 ```
 # Do the steps for Windows above
-# if conda is used, uninstall conda Pillow to avoid problems
+# If conda is used, uninstall conda Pillow to avoid problems
 conda uninstall Pillow / pip uninstall Pillow
 pip install --upgrade Pillow